raspberrypi/documentation/installation/noobs.md

 To setup a blank SD card with NOOBS:

-- Format an SD card that is 4GB or greater in size as FAT (see instructions on how to do this below)
+- Format an SD card that is 4GB or greater in size as FAT (see instructions on how to do this below).

-- Download and extract the files from the NOOBS zip file
+- Download and extract the files from the NOOBS zip file.

 - Copy the extracted files onto the SD card that you just formatted so that this file is at the root directory of the SD card.
-Please note that in some cases it may extract the files into a folder, if this is the case then please copy across the files from inside the folder rather than the folder itself.
+Please note that in some cases it may extract the files into a folder; if this is the case then please copy across the files from inside the folder rather than the folder itself.

 - On first boot the "RECOVERY" FAT partition will be automatically resized to a minimum and a list of OSes that are available to install will be displayed.